 - You have been in full-time employment for at least 8 weeks either consecutive or not, in the 26 weeks immediately prior to becoming a carer.
-You must have worked for a minimum of 16 hours per week or 32 hours per fortnight. - You give up work to be a full-time Carer (but you are still allowed to take Employment / self-employment/training/education for up to 15 hours per week with the prior approval of the Department (DEASP).
-The cared for person must be adequately cared for in the Carer's absence.
+You must have worked for a minimum of 16 hours per week or 32 hours per fortnight. - You give up work or reduce your employment hours to become a full-time Carer (but you are still allowed to take Employment/self-employment/ training/education for up to 18.5 hours per week with the prior approval of the Department (DSP).
+The cared for person must be adequately cared for in the Carer's absence. - The maximum you can earn from employment / self-employment is €332.50 per week.
+In June 2022 this threshold will increase to €350.00 per week.